stosia/awesome-ml-for-trading/README.md

 #### Using DBN

-* C. Zhu et al.: **_A Stock Decision Support System based on DBNs_**, Journal of Computational Information Systems 10: 2 883–893 (2014) [[PDF](http://or.nsfc.gov.cn/bitstream/00001903-5/324239/1/1000009681354.pdf)] [[Google Scholar (10)](https://scholar.google.com/scholar?cluster=6680487426698004620&hl=en&as_sdt=0,5)]
+* C. Zhu et al.: **_A Stock Decision Support System based on DBNs_**, Journal of Computational Information Systems 10: 2 883-893 (2014) [[PDF](http://or.nsfc.gov.cn/bitstream/00001903-5/324239/1/1000009681354.pdf)] [[Google Scholar (10)](https://scholar.google.com/scholar?cluster=6680487426698004620&hl=en&as_sdt=0,5)]

     Using oscilation box indicator on EOD data as trading system.
 DBN is used for learning the data and predict box boundary.
 Buy if price breaks the upper bound, and vice versa.
 The model has 14 inputs (indicators) such as the standard HLOCV, MA, ROC, RSI, and MACD indicators.
 Each indicators are normalized and given different weights based on their influence on the price before they're given to DBN as input.
 Gray correlation degree is used to calculate these influence weights.
 Data are 400 stocks in S&P 500, with 1200 days and 400 days of EOD data for training and testing dataset respectively.

     The results look very good, the model can significantly outperform the benchmark in all four conditions: bull, bear, fluctuating bull, and fluctuating bear situations.
-However some careful decisions need to be done with regard to hyperparameter selections such as training data duration, the box window sizes, and transaction rate σ, and there is overfitting concern here.
+However some careful decisions need to be done with regard to hyperparameter selections such as training data duration, the box window sizes, and transaction rate, and there is overfitting concern here.

 #### Using Multi-agent Reinforcement Learning

-* Lee J.W., O J. (2002) "**_A Multi-agent Q-learning Framework for Optimizing Stock Trading Systems_**".
-In: Hameurlain A., Cicchetti R., Traunmüller R. (eds) Database and Expert Systems Applications.
-DEXA 2002.
-Lecture Notes in Computer Science, vol 2453.
-Springer, Berlin, Heidelberg [[PDF](http://ftp10.us.freebsd.org/users/azhang/disc/springer/0558/papers/2453/24530153.pdf)] [[Google Scholar (11)](https://scholar.google.com/scholar?cluster=12722630045314905670&hl=en&as_sdt=0,5)]
+* Lee, Jae Won, and O. Jangmin. "**_A multi-agent Q-learning framework for optimizing stock trading systems_**" International Conference on Database and Expert Systems Applications.
+Springer, Berlin, Heidelberg, 2002. [[PDF](http://ftp10.us.freebsd.org/users/azhang/disc/springer/0558/papers/2453/24530153.pdf)] [[Google Scholar (11)](https://scholar.google.com/scholar?cluster=12722630045314905670&hl=en&as_sdt=0,5)]

   The paper presents multi-agent RL architecture containing four agents: for generating buy signal, executing buy signal, generating sell signal, and executing sell signal.
 Each are running Q-learning.
 Operating on EOD data, with dataset from KOSPI 200 stocks from Jan 1999 to Oct 2001 (less than 3 years).
 Claimed good result on the test set (about 4 months period).
 This paper presents interesting multi-agent architecture, but the details are a bit unclear.